rgdd/ctor/proposals/auditor.md

 4. Analyze `Report` statistics for each CTR:
 	- Are individual relays reporting invalid SFOs or more than expected?
 	- How many CTRs are experiencing resolve failures at this moment?

+The purpose of step#4 is to notice both CTR abuse and if any CTR is being ignored by the logs.
+For example, if all CTRs suddenly start submitting SFOs to the announced auditors that would likely indicate that a log is down.